 Offices can use one MPTF project fund in more than one UNDP outputs, if each of these outputs are funded by only one and the same MPTF project.
-All UNDP outputs thus will have Userfield1 entered with the same MPTF Project IDs.
+All UNDP outputs thus will have the “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) entered with the same MPTF Project IDs.

-Once a “Userfield1” is used for a UNDP output reflecting the one MPTF project reference ID, that output should not reuse the field to reflect another MPTF project ID fund, even after the MPTF project fund is completely utilized.
+Once a “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) is used for a UNDP output reflecting the one MPTF project reference ID, that output should not reuse the field to reflect another MPTF project ID fund, even after the MPTF project fund is completely utilized.
 This also means that the output should not be funded from another MPTF project ID/fund, even after the initial MPTF project fund is completely utilized.
-The original MPTF Project ID in the ‘Userfield1’ should remain unchanged.
+The original MPTF Project ID in the “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) should remain unchanged.

-Once the “Userfield1” field is used for an UNDP output reflecting the one MPTF project reference ID, the field should not be removed even after the funds from MPTF project ID are completely utilized.
-The original MPTF Project ID in the ‘Userfield1’ should remain unchanged.
+Once the “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) field is used for an UNDP output reflecting the one MPTF project reference ID, the field should not be removed even after the funds from MPTF project ID are completely utilized.
+The original MPTF Project ID in the “MPTF Quantum Project Number” field (or the “MPTF Project Reference Number” field for converted Atlas projects) should remain unchanged.

-While the above conditions must be met going forward, for errors made in the past, offices should follow the remedial guidance explained below or contact the respective OFM business advisors and/or Donor reporting unit.
+While the above conditions must be met going forward, for errors made in the past, offices should follow the remedial guidance explained below or contact the respective BMS/OFM business advisors and/or BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit .

 Remedial Guidance for fixing mapping issues:

-If the offices have missed using Userfield1 in the past or have use “Invalid” userfield1 (i.e. such as ‘NO’, ‘NOT MPTF’ etc. on outputs that are MPTF funded) that do not reflect correct MPTF project ID:
+If the offices have missed using the “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) in the past or have used “Invalid” “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) (i.e. such as ‘NO’, ‘NOT MPTF’ etc. on outputs that are MPTF funded) that do not reflect correct MPTF project ID:

-UNDP offices must enter the MPTF project ID in Userfield1 reference immediately and inform OFM/ Partnership & Donor Interactions / Donor Reporting Unit
+UNDP offices must enter the MPTF project ID in the “MPTF Quantum Project Number” field (or the “MPTF Project Reference Number” field for converted Atlas projects) immediately and inform BMS/OFM/ Partnership & Donor Interactions / Donor Reporting Unit.

-Further, if the offices have used an invalid Userfield1 on a UNDP MPTF related output and funds are comingled with multiple MPTF project IDs , the offices have to prepare a statement, by year, indicating revenues received and expenses incurred in the output , by expenses account (including support costs i.e., GMS) and submit it to Donor Reporting Unit.
+Further, if the offices have used an invalid “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects) on a UNDP MPTF related output and funds are comingled with multiple MPTF project IDs , the offices have to prepare a statement, by year, indicating revenues received and expenses incurred in the output , by expenses account (including support costs i.e., GMS) and submit it to the BMS/OFM/Partnership & Donor Interactions/ Donor Reporting Unit.
 In any case, the total expenses should not exceed the revenues received in the comingled MPTF projects.
 It is very important that such data that is assembled by the COs on the unmapped MPTF projects, should be kept on file, maintained and used for preparing the project final reports to MPTF.

-Use of invalid userfield1: Text like ‘NO’, ‘NOT MPTF’, ‘NONE’, NOT MPTF JP’ etc. were expected to be used only in outputs that historically used donor code 10714 in combination with MPTF fund codes but funds were not received from MPTFO.
-However, offices used such text in other combinations of MPTF donor codes and MPTF fund codes, requires a review by UNDP offices and reconfirm to OFM Donor Reporting Unit.
+Use of invalid “MPTF Quantum Project Number” (or the “MPTF Project Reference Number” for converted Atlas projects): Text like ‘NO’, ‘NOT MPTF’, ‘NONE’, NOT MPTF JP’ etc. were expected to be used only in outputs that historically used donor code 10714 in combination with MPTF fund codes but funds were not received from MPTFO.
+However, offices used such text in other combinations of MPTF donor codes and MPTF fund codes, requires a review by UNDP offices and reconfirm to BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit.